sjtrny/freelens/docs/ddtag-detection.md

 For each un-rectified frame polygon:

+1. Preserve the cyclic vertex order produced by contour approximation.
+The first vertex can be any corner because tag orientation is normalised after sampling.
 1. Convert image to CIELab colour space
 1. Un-warp frame image to square aspect ratio and resize to a fixed size
 1. Get the cell colours from the center positions of each cell in the grid